01 — Blog

 Eighty agents across 9 tiers is what that looks like in practice.
 Not a single brilliant AI doing everything, but a structured network of specialized agents, each excellent at one thing, coordinated by an architecture that makes them excellent together.

 The number will grow.
-As businesses adopt more complex operations and as AI capabilities expand, the agent count will increase.
-But the architecture, the tiered, contract-based, orchestrated system, will remain the foundation.
+As we ship more deployments and as the patterns library indexed by Tier 9 expands, the agent count will increase.
+But the architecture — tiered, contract-based, orchestrated — will remain the foundation.
 Getting the architecture right is what makes everything else possible.